 You’re on a vision quest!
 This is the perfect solo, meditative project or an empowering family activity.
 Share your board with others and inspire them to create their own!
 For more great DIY, visit our blog for dozens of free tutorials!
-Our free Gratitude Guide and 2021 Downloadable Calendar are an awesome complement to your Vision Board!
+Our free Gratitude Guide is an awesome companion to your Vision Board!

 Q & A

 1. Does a vision board have to be a collage?